franklingg/franklingg/README.md

 I'm a junior programmer with some experience on web and mobile development.
 I'm also a constant self developer with the eager to always go beyond!

-But if you're really curious, check it out a little bit.

 ## Who am I? 🤔

 My name is Franklin Regis, I'm a Computer Science student on Universidade Federal de Campina Grande (UFCG).